Friday, October 6 to Sunday, October 8

 What makes someone a good leader, and how can we embody those qualities in our own spheres of influence?
 Join Venerable Thubten Chodron for a weekend of timeless teachings from second-century Indian sage Nagarjuna on how to live in line with our values and by doing so benefit ourselves and all sentient beings.
 Venerable will teach from her latest book, Practical Ethics and Profound Emptiness: A Commentary on Nagarjuna’s Precious Garland by Khensur Jampa Tegchok.

-Registration is from 3 to 6pm, followed by dinner and an evening session.
+On October 6 registration will be from 3pm to 6pm, followed by dinner and an evening session.

 Location and Directions: